Draycole/gps_debug/sd_readwrite_fail/README.md

 I tried powering the module from the pico's vbus(pin 40, 5V) in case 3v3 was not strong enough for the module but nothing was forthcoming.

-I've attached a schematic diagram of my current setup.
+I've attached the schematic diagram of my current setup.

 <img src="schematic.png" alt="current wiring" width="700" height="700">